-Your medical FSA ends at the end of the month in which you received your last paycheck (i.e. the 10th or 25th of the month).
+Your medical FSA ends at the end of the month in which you received your last paycheck.
 Claims for services up to the end of that month will be honored.
-After layoff, you may continue your FSA through the end of the calendar year by special arrangement directly with the vendor, ASI.
-Contact ASI at 1-800-659-3035.
-If you do not continue your FSA by arrangement with ASI, remember that only claims incurred prior to the end of the month in which you received your last paycheck can be submitted to the account for reimbursement.
+After layoff, you may continue your FSA through the end of the calendar year by special arrangement directly with the FSA administrator.
+Contact Flex-Plan Services at 866-535-9227.
+If you do not make special arrangements with Flex-Plan then only claims incurred prior to the end of the month in which you received your last paycheck may be submitted to the account for reimbursement.

 If you leave UW employment or if you are a current employee but no longer want your U-PASS, return your U-PASS to Commuter Services to stop the charges.
 You continue to be financially responsible for the cost of the annual U-PASS until the U-PASS is returned.
 No refunds are issued for the quarterly U-PASS.